Make your own homemade mosquito repellent with some of our suggested recipes

 In the 21st century, ecologists and biologists will tell you it’s all about the insects but don’t you just feel sometimes that all the wrong insects seem to be proliferating.
 The demise of the honey bee is a worldwide crisis but why is it never the demise of the mosquito?

 Deet impacts the central nervous system and has had some alarming results in animal studies.
-Mosquito sprays containing Deet might work but can be really harmful to your health and are a no-no for children and some people with pre-existing health conditions including pregnant women.
-Happily, nature knows a thing or two because people have always needed to repel these pesky insects well before modern chemicals came along.
+Mosquito sprays containing Deet or other pesticides might work but can be really harmful to your health and are a no-no for children and some people with pre-existing health conditions including, pregnant women.
+Happily, there’s always a natural solution.
+Nature knows a thing or two because people have always needed to repel these pesky insects well before modern chemicals came along.

 We take a look at some of the best home remedies that you can cook up in your own kitchen and which should keep you mosquito-free without containing anything harmful to human health or the environment.
 These are all super quick and easy to make and best of all, you know exactly what’s in them.